 Then he reached a city of ogres, and one ogress walked around in the form of a goat.
 Not knowing her true form, Mittavindaka grabbed her by the leg intending to eat her.
 In anger she hurled him across the ocean and he landed in the dry moat around the Bodhisatta’s city.
-The moat was home to many of the king’s goats and Mittavindaka figured if one goat could hurl him all the way here, perhaps another could hurl him to one of the goddess’s palaces.
+The moat was home to many of the king’s goats and Mittavindaka figured if one goat could hurl him all the way here, perhaps another could hurl him back to one of the goddess’s palaces.
 So he grabbed a goat by the leg and when it bleated loudly the goatherders, hidden nearby waiting to catch thieves, ran out and seized him.
 They beat Mittavindaka and started to haul him away to the king.

 The Bodhisatta saw his former student in bonds and when the goatherders explained why they had seized him, the Bodhisatta asked if he could take Mittavindaka as a slave and they agreed.
-The Bodhisatta asked Mittavindaka what he had been up to all these many years, and when he heard the story, he explained that had Mittavindaka been less stubborn and accepted his help many years ago he could have avoided much misery.
+The Bodhisatta asked Mittavindaka what he had been up to all these many years, and when he heard the story, he explained that had Mittavindaka been less stubborn and accepted his help many years ago he could have avoided all that misery.

 In the Lifetime of the Buddha